odan/odan.github.io/_posts/2018-02-24-bringing-actions-to-your-slim-application.md

 $app->get('/product/{id}', \App\Action\ProductEditAction::class);
 ```

-And immediately your IDE knows what class you mean by that.
+Immediately your IDE knows what class you mean by that.
 In return for your efforts,
 you will benefit from the Refactor functionality.
-Also the static code analysis system
+Also, the static code analysis system
-(e. g. phpstan) can now find bugs before they are executed.
+(e.g. phpstan) can now find bugs before they are executed.

 Integration test writing is simplified and coupling is reduced to a minimum.
 The SRP principle will be happy :-)